antoineross/Hikari/README.md

 - 🔍 **Zod Validation**: Schema validation to keep your data safe and sound
 - 🧪 **Testing Tools**: Integrated unit and e2e testing with Jest, React Testing Library, and Playwright
 - 🧑‍💻 **Developer Experience**: ESLint, Prettier, Husky, and Commitlint for maintaining code quality and consistency
+- 📀 **Supabase storage** - Included are setting up policies, and handling image compression in the browser.
+- ⼬ **tRPC** - Included a guide on how to add a very lean trpc router for your api.
+You just need to add 3 folders, and 1 file.
 - ⚙️ **Local Development**: Develop locally with Supabase, Docker, and a set of custom commands
 - 📚 **Documentation & Blog**: Utilize MDX compiler from the open-source project Fumadocs for documentation and blog content.